Love My Place Grant Winners for 2020 – 2021

 Curbside Carnies will roll a custom-built roving stage around the City of Port Phillip.
 Audiences will be delighted by a variety of circus acts from neighbourhood performers – including hula hooping, juggling, acrobatics, unicycle and fire performance.
 Suitable for kids of all ages!

-Portal is an interactive installation made by disabled and non-disabled artists.
-Portal invites the audience to step away from the bustling urban environment into a soothing, enchanting space.
+Portal Pop Up is an interactive installation made by disabled and non-disabled artists.
+Portal Pop Up invites the audience to step away from the bustling urban environment into a soothing, enchanting space.

 Rouse Street Greening Project

 Recipient: Rouse Street Community

 Rouse Street will bloom to life with planter boxes lined along the nature strips, filled with beautiful Australian indigenous plantings.

 This free community festival aims to support and showcase our local artists, musicians, and performers that have been devastated by COVID in 2020.
 With a theme on creating peace through the arts, it is never timelier than now for such a healing event.

 JMC Academy - completed

 “JMC Academy was proud to host the 10th annual Game Jam and present budding young game designers with the chance to get hands on with like-minded peers!
 We welcomed over 224 gamers on campus and thanks to the Port Phillip City Council we hope to be able to open our doors for the 11th Game Jam at our new Park street campus in 2021.”
 Dr John Martin Cass, Founder Director.